 It is expected for these price increases to continue upward.
 By next year, it is expected for monthly bills to increase by an additional $3.

-To determine the average pg&e bill for a 3 bedroom house, you will need to determine kilowatt-hours used time the cost of the kilowatt-hours.
+To determine the average pg&e bill for a 3 bedroom house, you will need to determine kilowatt-hours used time the kilowatt-hours cost.
 With the recent fee increases, pg&e has their cost of electricity between 24¢ & 38¢.

 With that in mind, a household of 3 bedrooms with 3-4 residents would see an average bill of between $130-$170.

-However, in the end, the exact amount that a three-bedroom home costs per month in electricity will vary.
-If you have very dated appliances and you consume a lot of energy, then you can expect a bill of over $150 a month.
+In the end, the exact amount that a three-bedroom home costs per month in electricity will vary.
+If you have very dated appliances and consume a lot of energy, you can expect a bill of over $150 a month.
 However, an energy-efficient home can expect an average monthly electric bill of under $110.

 Averages are determined based on a year’s worth of electric bills.
 Therefore, it is completely normal to see some months with a higher bill than others.
-For example, a winter where you are consistently running a HVAC system will have a significantly higher electric bill then a month in the fall where most of your heating and cooling systems are used less.
+For example, a winter where you are consistently running an HVAC system will have a significantly higher electric bill than a month in the fall, where most of your heating and cooling systems are used less.

-The good news is that you have a lot of control over how much electricity you should use.
-If you think your bill is too high, then there are various steps you can take to decrease it.
+The good news is that you have a lot of discretion over how much energy you use.
+If your bill seems excessive, there are a variety of measures you can take to decrease it.
 Furthermore, look at the average electricity expense of your state: here!

-For more helpful tips and tricks on how to save money and properly optimize your home for energy efficiency check out our post– New Homeowner Success: The Essentials.
+For more helpful tips and tricks on saving money and properly optimizing your home for energy efficiency, check out our post– New Homeowner Success: The Essentials.

 If you own a three-bedroom home, we would love to hear from you!
-What is your home’s square footage, and what does your energy usage and electric bill come out to?
+What is your home’s square footage, and what do your energy usage and electric bill come out to?